picturae/chars-and-chunks/README.md

 # Chars and Chunks

-Chars and Chunks catches single keystrokes and input from barcode scanners in such way these can used to set the flow of a webapp.
+Chars and Chunks catches single keystrokes and input from barcode scanners in such way these can used to help create the flow of a webapp.

 While keystrokes are mapped to a character, barcodes match a regular expression.
 When a keystroke or barcode is caught, its context (an